openwings-project/opendata/README.md

     aws s3 cp <url>/${f8}/${f9} ./;
     aws s3 cp <url>/${f8}/${f10} ./;
 done < <( tail -n +2 "$input")
 # Do not edit above
 ```
+This will iterate over every line in the CSV file (it will skip the header), and it will create and run the necessary commands to download the R1 and R2 files to the directory you run it in.

 ## Data license